 Amidst the different forms of resource capture due to corruption in the pharmaceutical sector, this project will focus on three possible forms in particular.
 The first is located in the large number of small firms surviving with a very small market share: financial survival may be facilitated through corrupt government contract and sub-standard drug production.
 The second lies in the prevalence of low quality (sub-standard) drug production, associated with regulatory failure.
 Third, regulated prices across the entire spectrum of pharmaceutical production in the country, generates incentives for sub-standard drug production.

 While anti-corruption strategies to address health care-related regulation or to prevent collusion between doctors and manufacturers will be unfeasible, the research project will investigate possible feasible strategies which will take advantage of the bigger firms, who appear to be more rule following than others and have greater economic power.
 For example, collective action of large firms, along with coalition building with other relevant actors (such as NGOs) who have significant social power, could be a feasible anti-corruption strategy.
 The research will use a mixture of political economy and institutional analyses along with primary qualitative research to more accurately assess the feasibility of strategies targeting each of the three forms of corruption set out above.

-This research grant project is one of four funded by SOAS-ACE.
+This research project is one of nine projects from our grants scheme that aim to tackle corruption in the private sector.
 Read about the others here.